mhurley100/pands-project/README.md

 Below are the programs used to analyse the dataset:
 1. 3 dataframes are created for each species ('class') of Iris and each named as their respective species using the following code:
     - e.g.setosa - dataset[dataset['class']=='Iris-setosa'].
-2. Pair plot for petal length, petal width, sepal length and petal width sepal length are displayed using the following code (e.g Sepal Length):
+2. Pair plots for petal length, petal width, sepal length and petal width sepal length are displayed using the following code (e.g sepal length):
     - g = sns.pairplot(dataset, hue='class', markers=["o", "s", "D"])
 3. Use seaborn pairgrid functionality on the dataset: g = sns.PairGrid(dataset, hue="class", palette="Set2", hue_kws={"marker": ["o", "s", "D"]})